NishantSinghhhhh/Doetnv/app/LIGHTHOUSE-SETUP.md

 # Lighthouse Storage Setup Guide

-This guide explains how to set up Lighthouse storage for file uploads in the Ad402 platform.
+This guide explains how to set up Lighthouse storage for file uploads in the SwiftAd Platform.

 ## Prerequisites